cilium/cilium/Documentation/helm-values.rst

      - Specifies the resources for etcd container in the apiserver
      - object
      - ``{}``
+   * - clustermesh.apiserver.etcd.securityContext
+     - Security context to be added to clustermesh-apiserver etcd containers
+     - object
+     - ``{}``
    * - clustermesh.apiserver.extraEnv
      - Additional clustermesh-apiserver environment variables.
      - list